caglakarakus/caglakarakus/README.md

 - 👋 Hi, I’m @caglakarakus
 - 👀 I’m interested in game app and web development
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on new people
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me karakuscaglanur@gmail.com

 <!---